Select your cookie preferences

 • traceId – The unique identifier of the trace.

-• type – Specifies whether the agent's observation is returned from the result of an action group or a knowledge base, if the agent is reprompting the user, requesting more information, or ending the conversation.
+• type – Specifies whether the agent's observation is returned from the result of an agent collaborator, an action group or a knowledge base, if the agent is reprompting the user, requesting more information, or ending the conversation.

 • actionGroupInvocationOutput – Contains the JSON-formatted string returned by the API operation that was invoked by the action group.
 Appears if the type is ACTION_GROUP.
 For more information, see Define OpenAPI schemas for your agent's action groups in Amazon Bedrock.

 • knowledgeBaseLookupOutput – Contains text retrieved from the knowledge base that is relevant to responding to the prompt, alongside the Amazon S3 location of the data source.
 Appears if the type is KNOWLEDGE_BASE.
-For more information, see Knowledge bases for Amazon Bedrock.
+For more information, see Retrieve data and generate AI responses with Amazon Bedrock Knowledge Bases.
 Each object in the list of retrievedReferences contains the following fields:

 • content – Contains text from the knowledge base that is returned from the knowledge base query.